How to Batch Transcribe Multiple Videos at Once

 • Check transcripts for accuracy

-• Export in your preferred format (TXT, PDF, SRT, etc.)
+• Export in your format (TXT, PDF, SRT, etc.)

 Comparison: VidNotes vs. Other Batch Transcription Tools